 In general, the substance use of choice among students was alcohol.
 Though approximately 19% of students reported using illegal drugs, the vast majority were also using alcohol, with less than 1% of students using just illegal drugs.
-Of students using drugs, about half (49%) were using only marijuana.
+Of students using drugs, about half were using only marijuana.

-Alcohol was the most used substance, with 78% of students reporting drinking alcohol in the past month.
-The majority of students (61%) binge drank five or more drinks in a single sitting during the past month.
-Males (66%) were significantly more likely to engage in binge drinking than were females (58%).
+Alcohol was the most used substance, with 77% of students reporting drinking alcohol in the past month.
+The majority of students (57%) binge drank five or more drinks in a single sitting during the past month.
+Males (61%) were significantly more likely to engage in binge drinking than were females (55%).
 Heavy alcohol use (drinking on at least two-thirds of the past 30 days) is much lower, with 2% of students reporting heavy drinking habits.
-Men (3%) were three times as likely to report heavy drinking as women (1%).

 Additional differences emerge when alcohol use is examined by race/ethnicity.
-Past month alcohol consumption was much more common among non-Hispanic Whites (84%) than it was for minority students (56%).
-This is also true of binge drinking behaviors, with approximately two-thirds (66%) of White students reported binge drinking, and slightly less than half (41%) of students identifying with other races reported similar drinking.
-Race/ethnicity does not appear to be a factor related to heavy alcohol use.
+Past month alcohol consumption was much more common among non-Hispanic Whites (82%) than it for minority students (57%).
+This is also true of binge drinking behaviors, with approximately two-thirds (65%) of White students reported binge drinking, and slightly less one-third than (31%)students identifying with other races reported similar drinking.